HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 Very cold neutrons cover a wide spectral range within the long-wavelength tail of cold neutron sources\footnote{The standard cold moderator materials for both spallation and fission sources are liquid or solid deuterium ($\mathrm{S_2}$), liquid hydrogen ($\mathrm{H_2}$) and liquid or solid hydrocarbons (e.g. methane($\mathrm{CH_4}$)).}, with energies ranging from below 1 meV (\SI{9}{\angstrom}) to few hundreds of neV ($>$ several \SI{100}{\angstrom}), the domain of UCN.
 A VCN source offers new possibilities in neutron scattering applications \cite{mezeiworkshop2022} and fundamental physics research.
 Extended neutron wavelengths ($\lambda$) inherently enhance the capabilities of diverse instrument categories.
 This impact can be observed in the $\lambda$ dependencies of the gains in instrumental resolution at fixed geometry and in intensity at fixed resolution.
 For example, gains in resolutions proportional to $\lambda^{-1}$, $\lambda^{-3}$ and $\lambda^{-3}$ are expected for reflectometers, time-of-flight instruments and neutron spin echo (NSE), respectively, while gains in intensity at fixed resolution are expected to be proportional to $\lambda^{2}$, $\lambda^{2}$ and $\lambda^{3}$ for these three classes of instruments \cite{osti_1248367}.

-Particle physics experiments can benefit from enhanced VCN fluxes, including the search for neutron-antineutron oscillations (described in \cref{sec:wp8}), beam experiments looking for a non-zero neutron electric dipole moment and search for novel fundamental forces (discussed in \cref{sec:fundamental_physics_VCN}).
+Particle physics experiments can benefit from enhanced VCN fluxes, including the search for neutron-antineutron oscillations (described in HighNESS Conceptual Design Report Volume II), beam experiments looking for a non-zero neutron electric dipole moment and search for novel fundamental forces (discussed in \cref{sec:fundamental_physics_VCN}).

 In this section, we first provide an overview of the scientific case for VCNs and later describe the different design concepts that have been developed in the course of the HighNESS project.